MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-mpassessment.md

 Operations Manager includes support for [Linux and Unix](plan-supported-crossplat-os.md) workloads and operating systems.
 See the following sections for detailed information.
 Updates and Recommendations feature in Operations Manager 2019 also supports a new capability called **Machine Details**, which provides the computer details (name and operating system) on which a selected workload is running.

-If there are management packs in the catalog that are designed to monitor those workloads, they will be displayed on the *Updates and Recommendations* screen.
-You will also find a list of any updates that are available for management packs that are installed in your management group.
+If there are management packs in the catalog that are designed to monitor those workloads, they'll be displayed on the *Updates and Recommendations* screen.
+You'll also find a list of any updates that are available for management packs that are installed in your management group.

 ::: moniker-end